Prevention and Community Health

-This course will broadly examine the public health issues related to physical activity and obesity, particularly as they relate to solutions for addressing individual factors and the obesogenic environment.
-Students will gain a further understanding of the social, physiological, behavioral, and environmental factors related to both obesity and physical activity.
-The course will focus on examining multiple levels of solutions, specifically: 1) individual and behavioral interventions; 2) school-based and community-level interventions; 3) environmental interventions; 4) policy-level interventions.
-Students will be expected to critically evaluate the necessary components of interventions, and apply that knowledge to future programmatic efforts.
+This course broadly examines the public health issues related to physical activity and obesity, particularly as they relate to solutions for addressing individual factors and the obesogenic environment.
+Students gain a further understanding of the social, physiological, behavioral, and environmental factors related to both obesity and physical activity.
+The course focuses on examining multiple levels of solutions, specifically: 1) individual and behavioral interventions; 2) school-based and community-level interventions; 3) environmental interventions; 4) policy-level interventions.
+Students are expected to critically evaluate the necessary components of interventions, and apply that knowledge to future programmatic efforts.

 PUBH 6563.
 Global Child Health.
 2 Credits.

-Science, policy, challenges, and successes of global child health; focus on low and middle income countries and children under five years of age.
-Communicable diseases of childhood and relevant chronic disease pandemics such as HIV and over-nutrition.
-The burden of disease and associated risk factors; cost-effective interventions and tools.
+Elements of science, policy, challenges, and successes of global child health; focus on low and middle income countries and children under five years of age.
+Learn the burden of disease and associated risk factors; cost-effective interventions and tools.
 Restricted to graduate students.

 Focuses on the use of communication to positively influence people’s – and population’s – understanding of health information, decision-making, and health behavior.
-In this skills-based course students will study, and in a group project apply, a range of theories and techniques germane to effective message design and delivery.
-Prereq: PUBH 6503.
+Students study, and in a group project apply, a range of theories and techniques germane to effective message design and delivery.
+Prerequisite: PUBH 6503.

 PUBH 6571.
 Social Marketing: Theory and Practice.
 3 Credits.

 The use of marketing to change the behavior of people, populations, and policy makers in ways that are in their, and society’s, best interests.
 Students in this skills-based course study and work in teams to apply a range of marketing strategies to a real-world situation.
 Prerequisites: PUBH 6503.